All Episodes

 I don't see anybody in there that looks like he was born and raised in this country.

-It's it's it's terrible.
+It's terrible.

-I think uh uh that was a big mistake.
+I think that was a big mistake.

 It was a different world back then, right?

-I live in the fraternity house, which doesn't exist anymore, it was Flagama Delta, and they called us Fiji.
+I live in a fraternity house, which doesn't exist anymore.

-But the reason I I called is uh, you know, actions speak louder than words, and don't uh listen to what he says, look at what he does.
+The reason I called is, you know, actions speak louder than words, and don't listen to what he says.

 And last week was an historic week.

-He took the oath on Lincoln's Bible, I think actually, John, didn't he?
+He took the oath on Lincoln's Bible, I think, actually, John, didn't he?

 Yes, yes.